CrystalOnScript/Create-a-React-Firebase-Survey-/README.md

 Congratulations!
 Your React app can now send information to Firebase!

 ## Contact
 Any questions, concerns or observations are welcome.
-You can message me here, fill out the [Example Survey](https://rocky-bayou-60268.herokuapp.com/) or through my [Contact Page](https://crystallambert.herokuapp.com/connect).
+You can message me here, fill out the [Example Survey](https://rocky-bayou-60268.herokuapp.com/) or send a note on my [Contact Page](https://crystallambert.herokuapp.com/connect).